Gladys’ voice is soft and her eyes focus on her feet. It’s nearly impossible to hear her as trucks and cars roar by.

 She’d rather be in school.

 Her school is an hour and 40 minutes away.
 On the days when she is able to make the trek, the fatigue and stomach pain from her lack of nourishment make it hard to concentrate in the classroom.
 On those days, she still needs to help her mother when she returns home.
 But at least she’s learning — opening doors to a future without hunger, and without worry.

 Gladys is like many girls in Zambia.
 The country is currently facing an acute food crisis, with more than 2 million people facing severe food insecurity after drought and flooding ruined harvests.
 Children — especially girls — are increasingly missing school, some dropping out altogether to support their families in search of food and water.
 Many, like Gladys, are working.

 The food crisis puts Gladys, and girls like her, at risk.
-She’s more likely to be married early, to be forced into labor, to be sexually exploited or to become pregnant.
+She’s more likely to be married early, forced into labor, sexually exploited or to become pregnant.

 Staying in school and well-fed helps, but that’s happening less and less in Zambia.
 Even in Gladys’ own family, six of 12 children have already dropped out of school.

 “It is what it is,” she says.
 “We don’t have a choice — so we manage.”